Skip to contents

 invalid_values

 A numeric vector of invalid values to be replaced, e.g. invalid_values = c(0, 100, 102.3).
-The default NULL will not replace invalid values.
+Default NULL will not replace invalid values.

 invalid_above, invalid_below